jahands/workers-sdk/docs/wrangler-opencode.PRD.md

 Integrate OpenCode directly into Wrangler CLI to provide an AI assistant that:

 1. Has deep knowledge of Cloudflare Workers APIs and patterns
-2. Understands the current project context (wrangler.toml, code structure)
+2. Understands the current project context (wrangler.jsonc, code structure)
 3. Can execute Workers-specific commands and operations
 4. Provides contextual help and code generation